AMWA-TV/pro-av-user-requirements/jt-nm_proav_user_requirements.md

 * **Requirement:** Support mixing of synchronous and asynchronous sources.

+***

-Requirements we think are outside the scope of the IMPX VSF activity
+###  Requirements we think are outside the scope of the IMPX VSF activity but which may be within the scope of AMWA or SMPTE activities
+(Note: comment reflects that the initial requirments came from the VSF group which was anticipating requirements that may be met by work going on in other industry groups.)

 **As** **a User,** I need access to computers, both virtualized and physical, that are spread throughout my campus.
 I must be able to switch